ngv2003/emotion-ai/README.md

 [![Build Status](https://app.travis-ci.com/susantabiswas/realtime-facial-emotion-analyzer.svg?branch=master)](https://app.travis-ci.com/susantabiswas/realtime-facial-emotion-analyzer)
 [![codecov](https://codecov.io/gh/susantabiswas/realtime-facial-emotion-analyzer/branch/master/graph/badge.svg?token=O7CRXABZEA)](https://codecov.io/gh/susantabiswas/realtime-facial-emotion-analyzer)

 # Realtime Emotion Analysis from facial Expressions

+Made a small change

 Real-time Human Emotion Analysis From facial expressions.
 It uses a deep Convolutional Neural Network.
 The model used achieved an accuracy of 63% on the test data.
 The realtime analyzer assigns a suitable emoji for the current emotion.

 There are 4 different face detectors for usage.
 Wrappers for video and webcam processing are provided for convenience.<br><br>